 If you are indoor, there is no likelihood of rain interfering with the Wi-Fi signal inside.
 However, theoretically, it can slow down signals that are moving across open spaces such as from one building to another.
 The evidence to support this theory is however scant and the existing research does not cover snow and thus we do not know if it has the same effect on signals.

 What you do during cold weather conditions could be the reason for your internet speeds.
 If your router is placed in a place that is not warm, you can choose to seek refuge in a warmer place that is some distance away from your router.
 If you move to another room and there are walls between you and the router, it can be the cause of slow internet speeds.
 Walls can absorb a Wi-Fi signal hence weakening it dramatically.

 If on a snowy day, your family or roommates are at home and using their gadgets, there is likely to be signal interference.
 Gadgets that operate or transmit data on a 2.4 GHz or 5 GHz frequency can interfere with network strength.
-Use of microwaves, while they are close to a router, can also lead disrupt network strength.
+The use of microwaves, while they are close to a router, can also lead to disrupting network strength.

 With a combination of all the factors mentioned above, it is very easy for people to muse whether cold weather conditions can actually affect signals from a Wi-Fi router.
 You can resolve the issue of slow signals by using a Wi-Fi signal booster especially if the main router is in a very large building or another floor in the house.
 If you are seeking a stronger cellular signal in your office or residence, give us a call and we will sort you out no problem!